 To be able to describe your position anywhere in the world, you can use Latitude and Longitude.
 These numbers relate to a grid pattern on the earth.

-Latitude is described in degrees either North or South of the Equator – the Equator is 0º and the poles are 90º North or South.
+Latitude is described in degrees, minutes and decimals of a minute either North or South of the Equator – the Equator is 0º and the poles are 90º North or South.

 Longitude is described in degrees either East or West of Greenwich – Greenwich is known as the Prime Meridian.
 East covers most most of Europe, Africa, Asia, Australia, New Zealand and half the Pacific.
 West covers most of the UK, Spain, the West Coast of Africa, the Atlantic, The Americas and the other half of the Pacific.